| Title: | Modern Text Mining Framework for R |

 for a given topic (or several topics).
 Words for each topic can be

-sorted by probability of chance to observe word in a given topic (lambda = 1
+sorted by probability of chance to observe word in a given topic (lambda = 1) and by

 See http://nlp.stanford.edu/events/illvi2014/papers/sievert-illvi2014.pdf for details.